Reviewed by the Linklay editorial team · Updated May 2026 · 5 min read

 Pricing & Fees: Linklay vs Linktree for Non-Profits

-Linktree charges $20/mo for premium features, plus 0–12% transaction fees on sales.
-Linklay's free plan includes unlimited links, analytics, retargeting pixels, and AI reordering.
+Linktree charges $15/mo (Pro) for premium features, plus 0–12% seller fees by plan on sales.
+Linklay’s free plan includes unlimited links, analytics, retargeting pixels, and AI reordering.
 For non-profits earning revenue through donation pages, events, and volunteer signups, the savings are substantial.

 Customization & Design for Non-Profits